xenial-io/Xenial.Blog/_drafts/2020-06-24-tasty-delicious-dotnet-testing.md

 ##### Built in

-Cause Tasty is basically a wrapper, we can use C#'s power to control the lifecycle, but use some hooks to make our life a little bit easier.
+Because Tasty is basically a wrapper, we can use C#'s power to control the lifecycle, but use some hooks to make our life a little bit easier.

 ```cs
 class Calculator